fwenzel/copy-shorturl/docs/serviceurl.rst

 am not affiliated with is.gd however, I wanted to make it easy for people to use whatever service they like.

-So if you want to use a different service, you can define the service URL yourself.
-To do that, enter ``about:config`` into the location bar, and edit the setting ``extensions.copyshorturl.serviceURL``.
+You may specify a different service by clicking "preferences" on Copy ShortURL in the Firefox add-ons pane.

+There, you can choose from default services or enter your own custom URL.

 When creating a new short URL, the add-on will request (GET) the URL you specify here, while replacing the placeholder ``%URL%`` with the long URL that